Murshed-19/Project-1/README.md

 The data is broken into two files identity and transaction, which are joined by TransactionID.
 Not all transactions have corresponding identity information.

 # Categorical Features - Transaction
-◉ProductCD
+ProductCD,
-◉card1 - card6
+card1 - card6,
-◉addr1, addr2
+addr1, addr2,
-◉P_emaildomain
+P_emaildomain,
-◉R_emaildomain
+R_emaildomain,
-◉M1 - M9
+M1 - M9
 # Categorical Features - Identity
 DeviceType
 DeviceInfo